 Investments in Real Estate.
 We record investments in real estate at cost, and we capitalize improvements and replacements when they extend the useful life or improve the efficiency of the asset.
-While our tenants are generally responsible for all operating costs at a facility, to the extent that we incur costs of repairs and maintenance, we expense those costs as incurred.
-We compute depreciation using the straight-line method over the estimated useful life of generally 40 years for buildings and improvements, three to seven years for equipment and fixtures, and the shorter of the useful life or the remaining lease term for tenant-owned improvements and leasehold interests.
+While our tenants are generally responsible for all operating costs at a facility, to the extent that we incur costs of repairs and maintenance (such as with our vacant facilities in Houston, Texas), we expense those costs as incurred.
+We compute depreciation using the straight-line method over the weighted-average useful life of 39.6 years for buildings and improvements.

 When circumstances indicate a possible impairment of the value of our real estate investments, we review the recoverability of the facility's carrying value.
 The review of the recoverability is generally based on our estimate of the future undiscounted cash flows, excluding interest charges, from the facility's use and eventual disposition.
 Our forecast of these cash flows considers factors such as expected future operating income, market and other applicable trends, and residual value, as well as the effects of leasing demand, competition and other factors.
 If impairment exists due to inability to recover the carrying value of a facility, an impairment loss is recorded to the extent that the carrying value exceeds the estimated fair value of the facility.
-We do not believe that the value of any of our facilities was impaired at December 31, 2008 and 2007.
+We do not believe that the value of any of our facilities was impaired at December 31, 2009 and 2008; however, given the highly specialized aspects of our properties along with the length of time our Houston properties have been vacant, no assurance can be given that future impairment charges will not be taken.